rwb/c200/README.md

 | Total           |  432 |                        |      0 |       |  27.971 |

 *Note*: since 27.971 > 6.635, we reject Ho and conclude that weapon carrying and criminal involvement are not independent of each other.

+* 43.20: Now let's turn to the problem of *multicategory* variables (pp. 201-206); your textbook works through the example of a 7 (row) x 2 (column) contingency table.
+* 43.21: In class, we consider the problem of